 How can strangers act together when we live in worlds in which so many forms of solidarity are diminishing?
 In Notes Toward a Performative Theory of Assembly Judith Butler writes that assembly “can be an embodied form of calling into question the inchoate and powerful dimensions of reigning notions of the political”.
 The act of assembling in a piazza, theatre, or park can manifest the understanding that a situation is shared, but this shared situation has limitations, especially, in a world where shootings and surveillance destabilise the power in demonstrating one’s voice with others or alone.
-Formulations of Assembly, facilitated by Zoya Sardashti, will question this dilemma.
-This project is in direct dialogue with Butler’s project in Notes Toward a Performative Theory of Assembly.
+Formulations of Assembly, facilitated by Zoya Sardashti, questions this dilemma.
+This project is in direct dialogue with Butler’s text, Notes Toward a Performative Theory of Assembly.

 The workshop is a response to a fear: in any event our lives are subject to precarity and violence.
 Through movement and speech acts, we demonstrate vulnerability in a world where being subject to violence and/or witnessing violence is an everyday reality.
 Participants are guided through a series of exercises, or non-repressive actions to sustain bodily awareness.
 Then they are invited to move and speak together to experience the limitations of being in solidarity as a way to embody impossibilities.
 These explorations serve as a point of departure for discovering movements that exist between two states being, such as being together and separate.
 In a safe and inclusive space, strangers can express collective fears and hopes through movement and dialogue, in order to generate new forms of alliance and possibilities for assembly.
 The event is a workshop where collaboration is a process to better understand the subjective perspective of others.
 Through practice-based research and performance making methodologies the parameters of Formulations of Assembly use intimacy, proximity, and polemics against delimitation of the body.